 If the Drill String consists of two sections of drill pipe of different grade and weight, then the maximum length of the second drill pipe section (top section) is,

-L1 = length of first section of drill pipe (lower section), ft
+L1 = length of the first section of drill pipe (lower section), ft

-W1 = actual weight of first section of drill pipe, lb/ft
+W1 = actual weight of the first section of drill pipe, lb/ft

-W2 = actual weight of second section of drill pipe, lb/ft
+W2 = actual weight of the second section of drill pipe, lb/ft

 Y2 = minimum tensile strength of the second section of drill pipe (top section), lb.
 In drill string design the pipe of the lowest grade (weakest) is placed on the bottom.

 Each section of the Drill Pipe is designed starting with the Bottom Hole Assembly BHA and working upwards.
 This design is checked at various depths, for often the most critical section of the hole is not at TD, but further up the hole due to mud weight changes.